vegaprotocol/specs/protocol/0045-DSRC-data_sourcing.md

 1. Vega will not integrate directly with data providers at the protocol level.
 Rather, we provide APIs and protocol capabilities to support a wide range of data sourcing styles and standards (so that data sources that implement these standards will hopefully be compatible with little or no work).
 1. External data sources must be able to provide a measure of finality that is either definitive or a configurable threshold on a probabilistic measure (‘upstream finality’).
 1. Once upstream finality is achieved, Vega may in future provide optional mechanisms for querying, verification or dispute resolution that are independent of the source.
 These would be composable steps that could be added to any source.
-// TODO: Discuss how is this related to any potential consensus agreement on external data sources level - it is not related.
+`// TODO: Discuss how is this related to any potential consensus agreement on external data sources level - it is not related.``
 1. Vega will allow composition of data sources, including those with disparate sources, and may in future provide a variety of methods to aggregate and filter/validate data provided by each.
-This takes into consideration the fact that external sources could be distributed entitites themselves.
+This takes into consideration the fact that external sources could be distributed entities themselves.

 ## 2. Data sourcing framework